Myka 9

 Michael Lafayette Troy (born January 15, 1969), better known by his stage name Myka 9, is a rapper from Los Angeles, California.
-He is a member of Freestyle Fellowship, Haiku d'Etat and Magic Heart Genies.
-Known for years as Mikah Nine, he changed the spelling to Myka Nyne with the release of A Work in Progress in 2003.
+He was a member of Freestyle Fellowship, Haiku d'Etat and Magic Heart Genies.
+Known for years as Mikah Nine or Mikah 9, he changed the spelling to Myka Nyne with the release of A Work in Progress in 2003.
 Since Magic Heart Genies' album Heartifact in 2008, he has been credited as Myka 9.

-History
+Career

 Originally known as Microphone Mike in the 1980s, Myka 9 was a member of the MC Aces with Aceyalone and Spoon Iodine.
-He ghost-wrote the Rappinstine song "Scream" on N.W.A.'s debut album N.W.A. and the Posse in 1987.
+He wrote the Rappinstine song "Scream" on N.W.A.'s debut album N.W.A. and the Posse in 1987.

 As a co-founder of Freestyle Fellowship, he was instrumental in the scene at the Good Life Cafe in the early 1990s.

 Released in 1993, Freestyle Fellowship's second album Innercity Griots is one of the landmarks of Los Angeles hip hop.
 Their videos for "Inner City Boundaries" and "Hot Potato" brought them to the attention of a wider audience.
 Myka 9 was also featured on two tracks on Project Blowed compilation in 1994.
 In the late 1990s, Myka 9 came together with Aceyalone and Abstract Rude to form Haiku D'Etat.
 In 2008, Myka 9 formed Magic Heart Genies with J the Sarge and DJ Drez.

 Myka 9 has collaborated with The Wailers Band, Prefuse 73, Daddy Kev, Busdriver, Cut Chemist, Talib Kweli, and many others.
 He has worked extensively with producer and trumpeter Josef Leimberg, who produced the majority of It's All Love: American Nightmare and A Work in Progress.
-He has released three albums with Canadian producer Factor Chandelier.
+He has also released three albums with Canadian producer Factor.